sverweij/virtual-code-owners/README.md

 - Currently only works for _usernames_ to identify team members - not for e-mail addresses.
-- If people are in more than one team, chances are they get mentioned multiple times on the same line if both teams are code owners of the same part of the code.
-While maybe not _looking_ ideal, the resulting code owners file is still valid & ready to rock'n roll.
 - _virtual-code-owners_ assumes the VIRTUAL-CODEOWNERS.txt is a valid CODEOWNERS
   file and the virtual-teams.yml is a valid yaml file with teams names as keys and team members as arrays under these.
-It will likely throw errors when this assumption is not met, but the error-messages might not be as clear as possible.
+It will likely throw errors when this assumption is not met, but the error-messages might not be cryptic.

 ### Why the `.txt` extension?